 It’s a 25-minute drive from Ao Nang beach and a 40-minute drive from Krabi Town to the starting point of the hike.
 It could be a bit misleading and confusing when you want to use Google Maps to navigate you to “Dragon Crest viewpoint” or “Ngon Nak”.
 These are false starting points.
 You need to navigate to “Checkpoint Mu Ko Phi Phi National Park” which is pinned on the map below.

 Once you reach the park entrance, proceed straight past the gate to park your motorbike.
 You can see where the trail starts with clear signs.
-You don’t need to worry about a park entrance fee because it’s free.
-However, once you complete the hike it is recommended to tip the park rangers.

 Best time to hike Dragon Crest Mountain Krabi